top of page

 It can be risky if not done in time.

-Conclusion: Is Mirena Right for You?
+So, Is Mirena Right for You?

 Whether Mirena is right for you depends entirely on you.
 Contraception is not a one-size-fits-all approach.
 Each of your circumstances and issues needs to be considered before choosing the method you want to try.